core-wg/senml-spec/draft-ietf-core-senml.md

 IANA table to have their ID set to this new schemaId value.

-Extensions that are mandatory to understand to correctly process the Pack MUST have a label name that end with the '_' character.
+Extensions that are mandatory to understand to correctly process the Pack MUST have a label name that ends with the '_' character.

 ## Media Type Registration {#sec-iana-media}